hashicorp/terraform-provider-aws/website/docs/r/docdb_event_subscription.html.markdown

 `aws_docdb_event_subscription` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts)
 configuration options:

-- `create` - (Default `40m`) How long to wait for an RDS event notification subscription to be ready.
+- `create` - (Default `40m`) How long to wait for an DocDB event notification subscription to be ready.
-- `delete` - (Default `40m`) How long to wait for an RDS event notification subscription to be deleted.
+- `delete` - (Default `40m`) How long to wait for an DocDB event notification subscription to be deleted.
-- `update` - (Default `40m`) How long to wait for an RDS event notification subscription to be updated.
+- `update` - (Default `40m`) How long to wait for an DocDB event notification subscription to be updated.

 ## Import